Aurora-hao/HCT/README.md

-# Multi-Granularity Context Transformer for Surgical Scene Hierarchical Understanding
+# Transformer for Multi-level Semantic Scene Understanding
 The code will be released when the papre is acccepted.